fabric8-services/fabric8-streams/README.md

 If the test was successful, you can close the terminals.

-# Examples in programming languages
+# Examples for producers and consumers

 ## Deploy OpenShift Container Registry

-For further testing with custom built images, we [deploy the registry](https://docs.openshift.com/container-platform/3.11/install_config/registry/deploy_registry_existing_clusters.html) using a user with cluster admin priviliges (e.g. `system:admin`):
+For further testing with custom built images, we [deploy a container image registry](https://docs.openshift.com/container-platform/3.11/install_config/registry/deploy_registry_existing_clusters.html) (aka the OpenShift Container Registry) using a user with cluster admin priviliges (e.g. `system:admin`):

 ```bash
 oc login -u system:admin